liyuandagege/spectrogram_enhancer/README.md

 ## Acknowledgements

 Special thanks to all researchers and developers who contributed to this project.
 Your support and collaboration are greatly appreciated.
+We would also like to express our gratitude to the NVlabs team for their work on [StyleGAN2](https://github.com/NVlabs/stylegan2), which has greatly inspired and supported this project.

 ## Citation